-- Complete the Sunbridge Financial Aid Application. - Financial Aid must be applied for every year.

-• Current students must be in academic and financial good standing to be eligible for further financial aid.
+- Complete the Sunbridge Financial Aid Application. - Financial Aid must be applied for every year. - Current students must be in academic and financial good standing to be eligible for further financial aid.

-The application can be found on our website and may be filled out online or mailed to the Finance Office.
-[Financial Aid cannot be awarded until students have been accepted in a program.]
+The application can be found on our website.
+(Financial Aid cannot be awarded until students have been accepted in a program.]